-- A large-but-manageable \$2.26 billion capital improvement program through fiscal 2018; and - Uncertainty surrounding user acceptance of approved multi-phase toll increases and usage rates on the Inter-County Connector (ICC).
+- A large-but-manageable \$2.27 billion capital improvement program through fiscal 2019; and - Uncertainty surrounding user acceptance of approved multi-phase toll increases and usage rates on the Inter-County Connector (ICC).

 The MdTA sets its toll rates.
 In September 2011, it implemented a three-phase toll rate increase and fee adjustment to select vehicle classes throughout the system.
 The first increase took effect Nov.
 1, 2011, whereby two-axle vehicle rates (essentially passenger vehicles) increased varying amounts per facility.
 Commercial vehicle rates increased Jan.

 1, 2012.
 Due to these two midfiscal-year adjustments, pledged toll revenues increased \$76.9 million, or 24.8%, from the seven tolled assets in fiscal 2012 from fiscal 2011.
-The third and final phase is to take effect July 1, 2013.
-The toll increases are needed to both cover maintenance of system assets and pay debt service payments, because the debt service increases with projects' completion.
+The third and final phase took effect July 1, 2013.
+In December 2013, MdTA adopted a toll schedule for the I-95 Express Toll Lanes, to be effective when the facility is open in late 2014.
+The toll increases are needed to both cover maintenance of system assets and pay debt service payments, because the debt service increases with the projects' completion.

-The MdTA's unrestricted cash and investments position at fiscal year-end 2012 of \$494.2 million, about the same as the previous year's total, and another all-time high.
+The MdTA's unrestricted cash and investments position at fiscal year-end 2013 was \$625.4 million, higher than that of the previous year, and another all-time high.
 The increase is due in large part to the authority having modified its reserve policy in 2009 to be the lesser of 100% of toll revenue or \$350 million in unrestricted cash; we consider this policy to be an additional credit benefit.

-The bonds' security consists of a pledge on the net revenues of the MdTA's seven transportation facilities projects: JFK Memorial Highway, the Fort McHenry Tunnel, the Chesapeake Bay Bridge, the Baltimore Harbor Tunnel, the Francis Scott Key (Baltimore Harbor Outer) Bridge, the Nice (Potomac River) Bridge, and the open (but still partially under construction) ICC.
+The bonds' security consists of a pledge on the net revenues of the MdTA's eight transportation facilities projects: JFK Memorial Highway, the Fort McHenry Tunnel, the Chesapeake Bay Bridge, the Baltimore Harbor Tunnel, the Francis Scott Key (Baltimore Harbor Outer) Bridge, the Nice (Potomac River) Bridge, and the open (but still partially under construction) ICC.
 Bondholders are also entitled to a pledge against some general account projects, but these are subject to authority termination, so we don't consider them in our analysis.
-Systemwide traffic on the legacy facilities (excluding the ICC) of about 117 million vehicles in fiscal 2012 was down 0.6% compared with a year earlier.
+Systemwide traffic on the legacy facilities (excluding the ICC) of about 114 million vehicles in fiscal 2013 was down 2.7% compared with a year earlier.
+However, revenues were up by 10.35% as a result of recent toll increases.
+Traffic is forecast to decrease by 6.2% in fiscal 2014, and revenues are forecast to increase by 31.3% as a result of toll increases.
+Both traffic and revenue are forecast to increase by 31.3% as a result of toll increase.

-The MdTA's remaining capital improvement plan (CIP) through fiscal 2018 totals \$2.26 billion, of which cash from the capital fund will cover about \$1.94 billion (this includes \$245 million in unspent bond proceeds).
-The authority projects that an existing Transportation Infrastructure Finance and Innovation Act (TIFIA) loan and additional debt will cover \$307 million.
+The MdTA's remaining six-year capital improvement plan (CIP) through 2019 totals \$2.27 billion and focuses on maintaining existing facilities, including capacity enhancements, and the completion of the ICC and I-95 express toll lanes project.
+Cash from the capital fund will cover about \$1.81 billion (this includes \$245 million in unspent bond proceeds).
+The authority currently projects that the remaining balance on an existing Transportation Infrastructure Finance and Innovation Act (TIFIA) loan will cover \$132 million.
 In the CIP's latter years, the current projects end and are not replaced, leaving the focus of capital spending on maintenance.
-Throughout the CIP period, the MdTA expects to remain under its \$3.0 billion bond cap; it had \$2.3 billion outstanding as of June 30, 2012.
+Throughout the CIP period, the MdTA expects to remain under its \$3.0 billion bond cap; it had \$2.3 billion outstanding as of June 30, 2013.